Tian610/CPEN-Year-2/CPEN 281/Class 3 Notes.md

 ### Original

 > I absolutely have to have to have the latest claims by Friday — no ids, ands, or buts.
-I find it difficult to understand why so simple a request goes unnoticed until the deadline has passed, especially when the survivial of our department depends on ongoing analysis of these important files for our company.
+I find it difficult to understand why so simple a request goes unnoticed until the deadline has passed, especially when the survival of our department depends on ongoing analysis of these important files for our company.

 ### Revision